neilotoole/jsoncolor/README.md

 Package `neilotoole/jsoncolor` is a drop-in replacement for `encoding/json` that outputs colorized JSON.

 Why?
-Well, `jq` colorizes its output by default.
-And at the time this package was created, I was not aware of any other JSON colorization package that performed colorization inline in the encoder.
+Well, `jq` colorizes its output by default, and color output is desirable for many Go CLIs.
+At the time this package was created, there didn't seem to be any JSON colorization package that performed colorization inline in the encoder.

 From the example [`jc`](./cmd/jc) app: